 Quarterly Minimum Sampling Requirements Quarter Months E. coli All Other Parameters Report is Due First January, February, March Not required to sample.
-Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th October Sample once during October Sample at least once during Lonuoru 29th Fourth November & December Not required to sample. any month of the quarter January 28 th
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Fourth October Sample once during October Sample at least once during Lanuary 28th rourth November & December Not required to sample. any month of the quarter January 28 th

 Note 1 - Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
 The Monthly Average Limit for E. coli is expressed as a geometric mean.
-The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday).